-In the event a 4th year junior needs to be reclassified as a senior, this process will take place at the conclusion of the student's fall semester of the fourth year and will require the notification of the School Leader, Head of Schools, and campus PEIMS coordinator.
+In the event a 4th year junior needs to be reclassified as a senior, this process will take place at the conclusion of the student's fall semester of the fourth year and will require the notification of the School Leader, Head of Schools, and the Campus and Attendance Specialist.
 Once identified as a senior, the student will be included into senior class ranking.

 Locally developed courses will not receive state credit and are not encouraged.
-If a school is offering a locally developed course, the school must receive express written permission from the school manager (HOS/DHOS), and the Managing Director of High Schools or State Superintendent.
-High school courses taken at middle school (Spanish, algebra, computer science) will receive high school credit but will not be calculated in grade point average.
+If a school is offering a locally developed course, the school must receive express written permission from the School Leader Manager (HOS/DHOS), and the Deputy Chief of Curriculum and Instruction or Chief Academic Officer.
+High school courses taken at middle school (Spanish, Algebra, Computer Science) will receive high school credit but will not be calculated in grade point average.